Send messages in row channels to communicate with colleagues, give notes and feedback, and facilitate collaboration.

-The Row Channel
+Accessing the Row Channel

 You can use the row channel to collaborate on data in that row.
 For instance, in your project plan, ask users about how a particular task is going, when it's expected to be completed, if they need help, and more.
 The row channel also shows messages from the cell channels of all the cells in that row.

 You can tell if a row or cell already has messages in it via a visible flag that will appear in the top-right of the row header or the top-right corner of a cell.
-For instance, in the image below, both row 8 and cell C8 have comments.

-How to add a message to the Row Channel
+Adding a Comment in the Row Channel

-Types of messages
+Types of Comments

-To reply to a comment or message, mouse over the comment and select the Reply option.
 The previous message will then appear above your text box and in your comment when you press enter.

 Editing and Deleting Messages

 |Row Channel Permissions|

 Can react and reply to any message.

-Editor and Commenter
+Collaborator, Editor, and Commenter

 Can react and reply to a message.